jykng-van/notes-a0ca58e1/README.md

 ## The Framework, Environment and Dependencies

 This project is in Node (using JavaScript) with an Express server.
-It only covers the server part of the API, there's no separate frontend client UI to this.
+It only covers the server part of the API, there's no separate frontend client UI included with this.
 It uses ES6 modules with import statements and a bit of babel when necessary.

 The project does use a *.env* file for settings this should contain **MONGODB_URI** which has the URI to the MongoDB and **JWT_SECRET** which is a private secret key used in the Authentication.